Looking to have a huge head start when you travel to Mexico?

 Just know that if you have a relative who everyone calls Chela and she has dark hair and no special affinity for beer, then her full name might just be Marcela or Graciela—as Chela is also a common nickname for those two names!

 A tira is a “strip,” but when you use it as a Mexican slang word, you mean “the fuzz,” “the cops.”

 For example, “¡Aguas! ¡Ahí viene la tira!”
 (Watch out!
 The fuzz are coming!)

 Perhaps not slang technically, this word is uttered daily all across Mexico and we couldn’t leave it off the list!
 It’s literally the formal imperative form of the verb mandar (to command), perhaps ironically commanding someone to command you.

 However, it’s used in Mexico in place of ¿Qué? or ¿Cómo? to respond when someone says your name.
-We’ve heard it explained that this response is a legacy of the especially brutal Spanish colonial era in Mexico, when people were forced to act with extreme deference to their superiors.
+I’ve heard it explained that this response is a legacy of the especially brutal Spanish colonial era in Mexico, when people were forced to act with extreme deference to their superiors.

-So what do you know… that’s the end of the list!
+So, what do you know… that’s the end of the list!
 Remember how I said you’d be able to understand a full conversation after reading this post?
 Let’s take a look at one:

 Oye, ¡José!
 (Hey José!)

 ¿Quieres ir a ver esa nueva película esta noche?
 Me dijeron que es bien chida.
 (Do you want to go see that new movie tonight?
 I heard it’s really cool.)